lwang-astro/PeTar/README.md

 By the way, the _petar_ code can also remove escapers and stored the data of escapers by using the energy and distance criterion (see help of _petar_).

 When the snapshot files are in BINARY format, the option `-s binary` can be used to read the snapshot correctly.
-Notice the generated data from _petar.data.process_ are all in ASCII format.
+Notice that the generated data from _petar.data.process_ are all in ASCII format.

+Users should be careful to set the correct gravitational constant in the analysis (option `-G`).
+This is important to correctly calculate the Kepler orbital parameters of binaries.
+When users apply the astronomical unit set (`-u 1` in the _petar_ commander) in simulations, `-G 0.00449830997959438` should be used in the data analysis.
+Or, if the SSE/BSE is used, the interrupt mode option `-i bse` can also set the correct value of G.

 #### Movie generator
 The _petar.movie_ is a covenient tool to generate a movie from the snapshot files.